CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Docker cannot start on Windows]: https://stackoverflow.com/q/40459280/9935654
 [How do I uninstall a Chocolatey package and all its dependencies?]: https://stackoverflow.com/q/39628638/9935654
 [How can I clear the terminal screen in Go?]: https://stackoverflow.com/a/22896706/9935654
+[How to delete border spacing in table]: https://stackoverflow.com/a/9947064/9935654
+[Why is contenteditable not a style?]: https://stackoverflow.com/a/29227434/9935654
+[Get the ID of an element where the class contains a given string]: https://stackoverflow.com/a/37191256/9935654

 {{< /table/bootstrap-table >}}